 Courses are offered on a modular basis to allow students to focus on one area of study at a time.
 Normally, each module consists of 7-8 weeks including the examination week.
-Most core courses for full-time students will be held in the daytime either on Pokfulam Main Campus or at the HKU Town Center in Admiralty.
-Elective and part-time classes will be held in weekday evenings, or occasionally on Saturdays, at Admiralty Town Centre or on Main Campus.
-Evening classes start at 6:45pm.
-Classes may also be conducted at Cyberport Campus if needed.
+Courses are normally scheduled in the daytime at HKU Town Center in Admiralty or Cyberport Campus.
+Some classes are offered in weekday evenings or on Saturdays.
 Examinations are normally on Saturdays.

-Applicants can choose either the full-time or the part-time mode of study.
-The curriculum shall extend over a minimum of one academic year and a maximum of two academic years for full-time study, or a minimum of two academic years and a maximum of four academic years for part-time study.
-Full-time students normally need to take four classes each week whereas part-time students normally take two evening classes each week.
+The full-time curriculum shall extend over a minimum of one academic year and a maximum of two academic years for full-time study.
+Students normally need to take four classes each week.

 11. Can I apply for exemption and/or advanced standing?